rbarbera/functional-reactive-programming-swift/manuscript/design.md

   - Get a `SignalProducer` whose responses are `Foundation` object instead of `NSData` values.
   - Get a `SignalProducer` whose responses are plain structs that we can use from our code reading its attributes.
 - We've also seen the use of the ReactiveCocoa `ignoreNil` to ignore nil values returned after mapping into JSON.
+- Finally we **combined** multiple HTTP requests to fetch API resources that might be related with the `flatMap` operator.

 ### Local persistence